Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Projection of the dynamics, replacement lemma and equilibrium estimates

-We speak alternately of up-down paths or of particle/antiparticle configurations in the proof depending on what is easier to use, the height of a path corresponding to $\sum_{x\leq L_1}\eta_x = -\sum_{x> L_1}\eta_x$.
-Here, the point $L_1$ is the left extremity of the pole of an up-down path.
-This pole and $L_1$ for a north-east path are defined analogously to the north pole of a curve $\gamma^N\in\Omega^N_{\text{mic}}$ and its left extremity $L_1(\gamma)$.
-We similarly write $p$ for the length of the pole of an up-down path. \\ Fix $\ell_{\min}(n)\leq \ell\leq n$ throughout.
+Fix $\ell_{\min}(n)\leq \ell\leq n$ throughout.
 Let us first study the probability to observe a given height under $\mu_{\ell}$.
 There are exactly $\binom{2q+\ell-2}{2q}$ configurations with height $q\in\N$.
 To see it, notice that this is the number of north-east paths with length $2q+\ell-2$ and $2q$ vertical edges.
-To each such path $\rho$, one can associate a unique up-down path of length $2q+\ell$ as follows (see also Figure~\ref{fig_bijection_path_pole}). \begin{itemize} \item Travelling on the path $\rho$ from its origin, stop at the first point at height $q$, call it $X$, and cut the path there, in two parts $\rho_{\leq X}$ and $\rho_{> X}$. \item Add two horizontal edges to $\rho_{\leq X}$ immediately after $X$, call $\rho_{X+2}$ the resulting path. \item Change $\rho_{>X}$ into its symmetrical $\tilde \rho_{>X}$ with respect to the horizontal, i.e. change every upwards edge into a downwards one, leaving the horizontal edges unchanged.
+To each such path $\rho$, one can associate a unique up-down path of length $2q+\ell$ as follows (see also Figure~\ref{fig_bijection_path_pole}). \begin{itemize} \item Travelling on the path $\rho$ from its origin, stop at the first point at height $q$, call it $X$, and cut the path there in two parts $\rho_{\leq X}$ and $\rho_{> X}$. \item Add two horizontal edges to $\rho_{\leq X}$ immediately after $X$, call $\rho_{X+2}$ the resulting path. \item Change $\rho_{>X}$ into its symmetrical $\tilde \rho_{>X}$ with respect to the horizontal, i.e. change every upwards edge into a downwards one, leaving the horizontal edges unchanged.
 Stitch the last edge of $\rho_{X+2}$ to the first of $\tilde\rho_{>X}$ to obtain an up-down path of height $q$ and length $2q+\ell$. \end{itemize} One easily checks that this mapping is a bijection, mapping the point $X$ onto the left extremity $L_1$ of the pole of the up-down path, whence:

-Let us investigate the dependence of this quantity in $q< h_{\max}(k)$:
+Let us investigate the dependence of this quantity in $q< h_{\max}(n)$:

 This quantity increases until some value $q_c$ of $q$, given by

 In particular, due to the logarithm in the large deviation bounds for the measure $\mu_\ell$ that we are trying to prove, only the maximum value of $\binom{2q+\ell-2}{2q}e^{-2\beta q-\beta\ell}$ will matter.
 One thus needs only consider heights of order $\ell$ in the large $\ell$ limit.
 For fixed $u>0$, elementary computations give: